 FY2022 came with a wave of incidents including the effect of the COVID-19 pandemic.
 Theyear began positive manner in April 2022 but as we moved ahead through the month thesecond wave of COVID-19 hit us.
 It was more challenging as the pandemic in India claimedinnumerable lives and overwhelmed the nation's health infrastructure owing to the surge ininfection caseload.
 While the situation eased from the second quarter onward in the 4thquarter the world encountered war between Ukraine and Russia.
 Due to this businessesencountered high inlationary pressures including higher input costs.

 The Board of Directors recommends a of Re.0.05 per equity share i.e. 2.5% on thepaid-up value of the equity shares for the Financial Year ended 31 March 2022 out of freereserves / retained earnings.
 Dividend is subject to the approval of shareholders at theensuing Annual General Meeting (AGM)and shall be subject to deduction of income tax atsource.
 The dividend if approved at the ensuing 102nd AGM will bea paid to thoseshareholders whose names appear on the register of members of the Company as on 19September 2022.

 4. SHARE CAPITAL

-There is no Change in the Share Capital of Company during FY 2020.
+There is no change in the Share Capital of the Company during FY2022.
 The paid-up ShareCapital of the Company as on 31 March 2022 comprises of 63972720 Equity shares of Rs.2/- each.
 During the year under review the Company has not issued any shares.

 5. TRANSFER TO RESERVES